webzakimbo/bcome-read-the-docs/docs/source/core-concepts/estate.rst

 .. include:: ../urls.rst

 .. meta::
-   :description lang=en: Core Bcome concepts - your Estate
+   :description lang=en: An overview of the Estate concept within the Bcome framework.

 *******
 Estate